sik-leanix/100-days-of-javascript/Day-11-Quiz-App/README.md

 ## Add questions

 In the example you can see there are two questions with four different choices.
 The correct answer is described next to the choices.
-If you want to change the questions just stick to the pattern.
+If you want to change or add questions just stick to the pattern.
 You can add a custom amount of choices.